Mapaor/tw-emojis/README.md

 - [pngs](https://mapaor.github.io/tw-emojis/tw-emojis-pngs)
 TODO: I used Inkscape CLI to render the pngs from the svgs.
 But they rendered at 36x36.
 Now I've got to do it again to 128x128, which is better for emojis.
 ### Sample Videos
-Maybe you're also interested in sample video URL mp4 files: [https://github.com/Mapaor/sample-videos](https://github.com/Mapaor/sample-videos)
+Maybe you're also interested in sample videos as URL mp4 files: [https://github.com/Mapaor/sample-videos](https://github.com/Mapaor/sample-videos)